 Today, a good education is more important than ever before.
 This holds true for every single one of us as well as for society as a whole.
 Knowledge and the application of knowledge are Germany's greatest assets.
 The German Federal Training Assistance Act (BAföG) ensures that young people can undergo the kind of training that best suits their talent and inclination.

 In former times, parents and, failing that, the trainees themselves were considered responsible for covering their individual subsistence and training needs.
 As a result, a large number of capable young people who were interested in enrolling in training were deprived of the opportunity to gain sound qualifications because their parents were unable to cover the high costs of training, usually lasting several years.
 For this reason and from a social point of view, it was essential for the German social state to work to ensure equal career opportunities for all young men and women.
 This task was assumed by the Federal Ministry of Education and Research (BMBF).

 We have substantially reformed the German Federal Training Assistance Act (BAföG).
-School and university students will receive seven percent more funding in the future and the number of eligible students will be increased further.
+Since the beginning of the new school year 2016 and the university Winter Semester 2016/2017 school and university students receive seven percent more funding.

 Non-Germans are also entitled to BAföG payments.
 As a rule, foreigners who have prospects of remaining in Germany and are already integrated in society are entitled to support.
 As the legal regulations are very complex, it is advisable to contact the appropriate educational assistance office at an early stage.

 With its 25th amendment to the BAföG Act, the Federal Government has assumed full responsibility for the provision of funding under the Federal Training Assistance Act as from 1 January 2015.
 This reduces the annual burden on the Länder (the federal states) by approximately 1.17 billion euros so that they can focus their funding responsibilities on universities and schools.